rasbt/MachineLearning-QandAI-book/README.md

-# *Machine Learning and AI Beyond the Basics* Book
+# *Machine Learning Q and AI Beyond the Basics* Book